Curriculum

 See also the examination admission requirements (research requirement) on the website for the American Board of Pediatrics.

-To comply with the research requirements for certification by the American Board of Pediatrics, each fellow must perform an independent research project under the supervision of one or several faculty members.
-Fellows’ research projects are reviewed during the monthly emergency medicine outcome research committee meetings and scholarship oversight committee meetings.
-Fellows are free to select a topic of interest within the available resources of the emergency medicine department and pediatric emergency medicine divisions at both UF College of Medicine – Jacksonville in Jacksonville and Wolfson Children’s Hospital/Baptist Medical Center.
+To comply with the scholarly project requirements for certification by the American Board of Pediatrics, each fellow must perform an independent scholarly project under the supervision of one or several faculty members.
+Fellows’ scholarly projects are reviewed during the scholarship oversight committee (SOC) meetings.
+Fellows are free to select a topic of interest within the available resources of the emergency medicine department and pediatric emergency medicine divisions at both UF College of Medicine – Jacksonville and Wolfson Children’s Hospital/Baptist Medical Center.
 Fellows may carry out more than one independent project.